What does Bounce Rate mean in SEO?

 The bounce rate refers to how often someone, after entering your website, clicks the back button on their browser to go back to where they were or leaves your site by some other method (e.g types the URL of another site in the browser).

 In other words, and this is a very important point of definition to ensure it is not confused with other terms like Dwell Time or Pogo Sticking - it is the percentage of your website traffic that only ever visits one page on your site.

 High bounce rates on their own are not necessarily a bad thing.
 Much depends on three other factors:

 - what is your bounce rate like compared to your competitors?

 - how long does it take before a visitor bounces and how does this compare to your competitors? (aka Time to Bounce)

-By the nature of shopping this means that most eCommerce websites have a high bounce rate so if yours does it doesn't necessarily mean you may loose your rankings.
+By the nature of shopping this means that most e-commerce websites have a high bounce rate so if yours does it doesn't necessarily mean you may lose your rankings.